Russia threatens to cancel grain deal with Ukraine - ExBulletin

 Ankara has backed rebel groups fighting to oust Syrian President Bashar al-Assad.

-Cavusoglu said the issues cannot be resolved in one meeting, adding that they are realistic and dialogue must continue.
+Cavusoglu said the issues cannot be resolved in one meeting, adding, “We are realistic.
+The dialogue must continue”.

 Russian President Vladimir Putin and Erdogan have been in regular contact, either by phone or in face-to-face meetings.